-■ Drum-in-disc type parking brake system (if equipped)
+Drum-in-disc type parking brake system (2.4 L 4-cylinder [2AZ-FE] engine)

 Your vehicle has a drum-in-disc type parking brake system.
 This type of brake system needs bedding-down of the brake shoes periodically or whenever the parking brake shoes and/or drum are replaced.
 Have your Toyota dealer perform the bedding down.